-When strolling around, you'll see a lot of men with yasmine flower behind their left ear.
+When strolling around, you'll see a lot of men with jasmine flower behind their left ear.
 If you ask for an explanation you'll get different answers.
-First what I was told, this is the sign which says the young guy is ready to get married and searching for a wife, he usually wears it on his left ear when going out.
+First what I was told is that it is used by young guy who is ready to get married and searching for a wife, he usually wears it on his left ear when going out.
 But then I saw, as shown on my picture, that even elderly men wearing it but this man has put jasmine on his right ear.
 This old man is wearing "jebba", a traditional dress which is a wide coat covering the whole body.

-The truth is, fresh yasmine flower has a very intensive aroma which can be feel for quite a long time and that is what men are doing when strolling around, smeling the flower.
+The truth is, fresh jasmine flower has a very intensive aroma which can be feel for quite a long time and that is what men are doing when strolling around, smelling the flower.

 Many Asian and African countries, including Tunisia, are predominantly Muslim, so the religious sites you are most likely to encounter, are, predictably, mosques.
 This is a brief tip of advice, written from the point of view of a non-Muslim, female traveler (yours truly!!!):

 - Do dress modestly, covering arms, legs, shoulders and the like, no frivolous dressing will be allowed.
 Hire the modest dress if needed;

 - Check whether you are allowed into the mosque at all, since most of them admit you only into the courtyard, and some do not admit non-Muslims at all.
 However, in several countries you may be able to visit the interiors of many mosques;

 - Respect the boundaries laid and do not attempt to enter further (I saw such a thing once, and it did arouse ill-feeling);